confidential-devhub/coco-ai-demo-scripts/fraud-detection/README.md

         value: "onnx"
 ```

 The provided `ClusterStorageContainer` refers to the pre-built `quay.io/eesposit/kserve-storage-initializer:latest` image.
-If you want to create your own, refer to the [coco-kserve-storage-initializer](https://github.com/confidential-devhub/coco-kserve-storage-initializer).
+If you want to create your own, refer to the [confidential-devhub kserve-storage-initializer](https://github.com/confidential-devhub/kserve.git).
 Note that the way `supportedUriFormats` inside the CSC is set, any model fetched from `s3` will use that storage initializer.

 If you want this `ClusterStorageContainer` to only refer the specific `models/fraud` bucket, then change `supportedUriFormats` to point only to that:
 ```